Gather all the ingredients.

 Pour sauce into the ziplock bag and marinate for 1 hour minimum (up to 2 hours) in the refrigerator.

-Pour Unflavored Pork Rinds into a food processor, pulse until grounded into very fine crumbs, transfer to a large mixing bowl and set aside.
-You can also use your hands to crush the pork rinds if you don't have a food processor.
+Pour Unflavored Pork Rinds into a food processor and pulse until ground into very fine crumbs.
+You can also use your hands to crush the pork rinds if you don’t have a food processor.
+Note – Skip this step if you are using Pork Panko.

 Once 1 hour has passed, remove chicken from marinade and coat each piece of chicken with pork rinds.
 Place onto a holding plate.